 We hope thus to help you in your work to support and enhance self-care, and hope many of you will similarly help us help others also in a joint effort to strengthen self-care in Europe.

-a.
-We can recommend the resource center at the Self Care Forum here for posters and images for use in self care activities.
+For more general tools on self-care we can also recommend the resource center at the Self Care Forum here for posters and images for use in self care activities.

-c.
-The guidelines of the PiSCE project can be found at this website here – with direct advice about self care in 5 specific minor ailments (cough, cold, UTI, heartburn, athlete’s foot) and general advice about communication and policy.
+The guidelines of the EU Pilot project on self-care in minor ailments can be found in a joint e-book here – with direct advice about self care in 5 specific minor ailments (cough, cold, UTI, heartburn, athlete’s foot) and general advice about communication and policy.

-d.
-Many have found the short animation video created by ENOPE very helpful in explaining both the self-care continuum, patient empowerment, and the philosophy of self-care.
+And for explaining the basic concept this short animation video created by ENOPE can be very helpful in explaining both the self-care continuum, patient empowerment, and the philosophy of self-care.

 Reports and research